Countway is thrilled to announce our next art exhibit: Belonging Beyond the Diagnosis!

 About the Exhibit

 This art exhibit, located on the first floor of the library, features nearly 40 portraits of children living with life-altering diseases, painted by artists from all over the world.
 The portraits are on loan from Beyond the Diagnosis, a nonprofit organization which unites art and science to raise awareness for children living with life-altering diseases.
 We are honored to be able to share this selection of pieces during February, which is Rare Disease Month.
-This exhibit is co-sponsored by the Undiagnosed Diseases Network.
+This exhibit and the corresponding event series is co-sponsored by the Undiagnosed Diseases Network

 We invite the Harvard ID community to visit the exhibit anytime the library building is open.
-Members of the public are welcome to visit the exhibit on Saturdays during our public access hours (10am-4pm).
-Email us with any questions about the exhibit.
+Members of the public are welcome to visit the exhibit on the weekends (see our access policies and hours).
+Please email us with any questions about the exhibit.

 Celebrate With Us

-Please mark your calendars for a series of special events to celebrate this exhibit and the important work being done on this vital topic:
+Please join us for a series of special events to celebrate this exhibit and the important work being done on this vital topic.

 Saturday, February 7, 11am, Countway Library